Planning Your Fundraising Goals: Start with the End in Mind

 How to Use What You Find

 When sitting down to chart your course, we suggest reflecting on your big wins from the last year.
-Within all that you find, what are three things you believe are a huge success?
+Within all that you find, what are three things you believe are huge successes?
 Perhaps a donor relayed how inspired they were to make a significant gift or how a particular story of impact moved them, or perhaps you retained a higher percentage of donors.

 Once you’ve appropriately celebrated your success, ask yourself (and your team, including leadership!) some big-picture questions: